The Western Reserve 1795-1809

-By 1800, there were about 1,000 people living in the Western Reserve.
+By 1800, about 1,000 people were living in the Western Reserve.

 Daniel Lathrop Coit, a 47-year-old well-to-do merchant in Norwich, Connecticut, set out in 1801 on what would be the first of five trips to the Western Reserve so that he might be fully informed.
 His 700-mile journey on horseback through the mountains of Pennsylvania was not without peril.
 A letter to his wife stated, "We have taken possession of the 'Land of Canaan.'
-The worst Hittites and Jebusites are the woods and forests to be cleared – no wolves, bears or rattlesnakes."
+The worst Hittites and Jebusites are the woods and forests to be cleared – no wolves, bears, or rattlesnakes."